Reviews You Can Rely On

 Our Verdict

 The Brother HC1850 is an excellent sewing machine with all the right features for just about any home sewing project.
 It's one of the easiest machines to use of any we've tested, with an excellent display that lights up with large numbers and easy forward and backward selection buttons.
 This machine has 185 different stitches to get you through most any project, from hemming to quilting to making your own pair of jeans.
 Our complaints about the HC1850 are very minor and hardly interfere with its daily use.
 The only thing this surprisingly affordable machine isn't good at is making clean buttonholes, as the needle tends to jump at the start.
 But for a solid all-around sewing machine that can tackle projects with ease and simplicity, we love this inexpensive Brother model.
-See how it measures up versus competitors in our article on the best sewing machines.
+See how it measures up versus competitors in our review of sewing machines.

 REASONS TO BUY